-Pods are local chapters of 500 Women Scientists.
-They are located all around the world.
+Pods are local chapters of 500 Women Scientists - we take “pod” from whale pods, signifying good team work and collaboration.
+Our pods are located all around the world.
 You can find a pod near you or start one in your local community.
 Join us!
 Questions?
 Check out our FAQ section below!

 For those of you who have started local pods, you can find resources, including standard operating procedures, guidelines for getting your pod off the ground, and links to webinars on our Pod Resources Page.

 We thank all our members for the activity participation on our group platforms!
 Twitter, Facebook, and Instagram are great places to keep up on the buzz!
 By responding to group messages, you exemplify professional respect to the other women who are volunteering their own time to make this group sustainable.

 Welcome to our New Pods February and March:

 Aguascalientes, México, Venice, Italy, Buffalo, NY, Edmonton, Alberta, Canada, San Marcos, TX, Richmond, VA, Canberra, Australia, Rabat, Morocco, East Lansing, Michigan, Campos dos Goytacazes, Rio de Janeiro, Brazil, Fortaleza, Brazil, Hosur, India, Zarqa, Jordan, Athens, OH

 A 500 Women Scientists pod is a local chapter of the global 500 Women Scientists organization, a US federally tax-exempt 501(c)(3) (non-profit) organization.
 Pods are based in communities at a specific geographic location.
 Each pod name will be associated with that geographical location.
 Pods are open to the community and should not be associated with a particular institution or university.
 Pods are inclusive, not exclusive - we welcome all people who support our mission.